smithWEBtek/swt-v3/db/posts/asdf.md

 - reset button: set Students, Teachers and Resources back to active: true
 - more stuff on the site; add more artifacts
 - visually clarify views for Student, Teacher, Lesson and related sub-sections

-settle on a pattern for dev and prod just change the 5 'service' files to point to local server if you wish otherwise you can develop local client app, while using Heroku as API

 add resources to music-studio app
   -get functional with Cloudinary API
   -get functional with Soundcloud API